 - On the lower bar

-- On the hanger bracket near the Sprocket
+- On the hanger bracket near the sprocket (this is the most common location)

 - On one of the rear forks (left) or (right)